Saturday, December 6, 2025

 IS_port, // The PACS listener port

-MyAETitle, // The AE title
+MyAETitle, // The AE title to send the

 query, // The matching criteria